Dear SaaStr: From An Investor’s Perspective, What is a “Good” Exit Strategy/Plan for a SaaS Company That’s Raising a Seed Round?

 They’ll need help seeing if their investment will ever be worth anything outside of an IPO.

 So don’t have an “exit strategy” slide.
-That’s an F.
+That’s usually a mistake.

 That will help.